RaspberryFpc/Raspberry-UDP_audio_receiver/docs/index.md

----
-layout: default
-title: Network Audio Receiver (UDP) for Raspberry Pi
-description: Lightweight UDP stereo audio receiver for Raspberry Pi with very low latency via ALSA.
-Developed in Free Pascal on Debian Bookworm.
----

 # 🎶 Network Audio Receiver (UDP) for Raspberry Pi

-A lightweight **UDP stereo audio receiver** for Raspberry Pi.
+Lightweight UDP stereo audio receiver for Raspberry Pi with very low latency via ALSA.
+Developed in Free Pascal on Debian Bookworm and Trixie.
-It outputs directly to **ALSA** (also compatible with PipeWire using its ALSA bridge), ensuring **very low latency** – ideal for real-time monitoring and live audio.
+It outputs directly to **ALSA** (also compatible with PipeWire using its ALSA bridge) – ideal for real-time monitoring and live audio.

 ---